 Director: Gary Alazraki

 Germán’s children have lived a spoiled life of luxury ever since their mother died.
-After a close-call with death, Germán realizes what spoiled brats his children are and decides to teach them a lesson by staging corporate bankruptcy, forcing them to do get a job.
+After a close-call with death, Germán realizes what spoiled brats his children are and decides to teach them a lesson by staging corporate bankruptcy, forcing them to get a job.
 This Mexican comedy was based on a play "El Gran Calavera" written by Adolfo Torrado, and has since seen adapations across Italy, Colombia, France and is awaiting an English-language remake!

 Director: Issa López